 Follow Step 3.2.1 for Degraded/FFPE RNA with DV200 > 20%.

-For highly degraded RNA (FFPE), assemble the fragmentation and priming reaction on ice in a nuclease-free PCR tube according to Table 4.
+For highly degraded RNA (FFPE), assemble the First Strand Synthesis reaction on ice in a nuclease-free PCR tube according to Table 4.

 [Place Table 4 here]

 Keeping the reactions on ice, thoroughly mix by pipetting up and down several times.
 Briefly spin down the samples in a microcentrifuge, and proceed directly to First strand synthesis incubation (Step 4).